Wind-WindKids/winding/samples/sophieandwind/making.md

 Winding works this way on purpose.
 We don’t tell every detail at the start.
 We leave space for imagination — ours and the computer’s — to join together and make something new.

-## Realism in Sophie and Wind
-Sophie and Wind is a story that could happen in real life, with technology we have today.
-It is the opposite of Neverland.